Bahadou-Badr/Blinky-call-audio-processing-service/README.md

 - **Optional Compression/Limiting**: After normalization, an FFmpeg limiter/compressor is applied to catch peaks (configurable thresholds).
 - **Configurable Pipeline**: Filter chain and parameters (noise reduction method, target LUFS, etc.) are driven by a YAML config or JSON options.
 - **Distributed Processing**: Audio jobs are enqueued to NATS and handled by concurrent worker services.
 Each job’s metadata (status, timestamps, etc.) is stored in PostgreSQL.
-- **Storage & Metadata**: Processed files are saved to S3-compatible object storage (e.g. MinIO).
+- **Storage & Metadata**: Processed files are saved to MinIO(S3-compatible object storage ).
 Public/private URLs and metadata (duration, loudness, SNR) are recorded in the database.
 - **Observability**: Exposes Prometheus metrics (job latencies, error counts) for Grafana dashboards.
 Audio quality (e.g. estimated SNR before/after) is computed and logged for each job.

 ### Tech Stack